feathers-plus/docs/source/v1/feathers-vuex/common-patterns.md

 See [this issue](https://github.com/feathers-plus/feathers-vuex/issues/114) for suggestions for with TypeScript helpers.

+## Clearing data upon user logout

+The best solution is to simply refresh to clear memory.
+The alternative to refreshing would be to perform manual cleanup of the service stores.
+Refreshing is much simpler, so it's the officially supported solution.
+Feel free to read [this issue](https://github.com/feathers-plus/feathers-vuex/issues/10) for more suggestions.

 ## Reactive Lists with Live Queries
 Using Live Queries will greatly simplify app development.
 The `find` getter enables this feature.
 Here's how you might setup a component to take advantage of them.
 For the below example, let's create two live-query lists using two getters.